 Royal Caribbean Awards Handling Specialty its Largest Fixed Price Contract in 58-Year History

-Handling Specialty made history in 1995 when it was contracted to produce the underwater stage lift system for Cirque du Soleil at the Bellagio, in Las Vegas.
-The ‘O’ show continues to perform 2 shows per night after 24 years on the original Handling Specialty lift systems.
-It is an extraordinary engineering feat from a world class SME located in the heart of Niagara, in Grimsby, Ontario.
+Handling Specialty made history in 1995 when it was contracted to produce the underwater stage lift system for Cirque du Soleil at the Bellagio in Las Vegas.
+The ‘O’ show continues to perform two shows per night after 24 years on the original Handling Specialty lift systems.
+It is an extraordinary engineering feat from a world-class SME located in the heart of Niagara, in Grimsby, Ontario.

-Since that monumental moment for the company, several underwater stage lift systems have been designed, built and installed into multiple theatres including the City of Dreams theatre, which runs The House of Dancing Water show in Macau.
+Since that monumental moment for the company, several underwater stage lift systems have been designed, built and installed in multiple theatres, including the City of Dreams theatre, which runs The House of Dancing Water show in Macau.
 This epic undertaking gained Handling Specialty a spot in the Guinness Book of World Records.

 The financial impact on the Niagara-based company is a welcome one.
-Entertainment industry builds have been scarce through the pandemic and to come out the other end with a project of this size is a boost to company moral and another nod to Handling Specialty’s impressive track record designing and building stage lift systems for the entertainment industry.
+Entertainment industry builds have been scarce through the pandemic, and to come out the other end with a project of this size is a boost to company morale and another nod to Handling Specialty’s impressive track record designing and building stage lift systems for the entertainment industry.